Markeljan/bun-ai/README.md

 - more agents
 - more interfaces
-- Add tools (function_calls) to be used across agents / assistants
+- Add tools (function_calls) to be used across agents

 # Install